 These cute headphone holders are available to buy from a crafter in Russua on Etsy but I think they’d be super easy to make with some small pieces of leather or felt and a snap fastener.

 For the green-fingered how about recycling an old wine box into a planter?
 Unfortunately in Ireland it’s not possible to buy plants grown without pesticides but you can make the gift more sustainable by choosing hardy perennials that will last year to year or annuals that self seed, like winter pansies.
 And if you can consider buying from The Green Kitchen Cafe and Garden Centre in Walkinstown, which supports and trains a number of people who have disabilities.

-For more ideas check out our blog post on Christmas Crafts the Easy Way from last year or search Christmas at the bottom of this webpage to find all my posts on Christmas.
+For more ideas check out our article on Christmas Crafts the Easy Way from last year or search Christmas at the bottom of this webpage to find all my articles on Christmas.